 Skip to Content Skip to footer

-A Comparison Guide – NAP I vs. NAP II Laminating Film
+A Comparison Guide – NAP I vs. NAP II Laminating Roll Film

-GBClaminating filmis classified as either NAP Lam I film or NAP Lam II film.
+GBClaminating roll filmis classified as School (NAP I) or Premium (NAP II).
 If you’re unsure which film is best for your needs, keep reading.

-For most basic laminating tasks, NAP I film is your best choice.
-This film is great for a wide variety of documents and is more commonly used than NAP II film.
+For most laminating jobs, NAP I film is your best choice.
+This film is useful for a wide variety of documents and is our best selling type of roll film.

 About NAP I film: